Here Are The 13 Seats The SNP Could Lose In The General Election

 1. Dumfries and Galloway

 The Conservatives believe they will take all three border seats, including the return of Scotland’s only Tory MP, David Mundell.
-The borders are broadly more pro-Union than Scotland’s central belt, but they would have to overturn a 6,000 majority from incumbent SNP MP Richard Arkless to win Dumfries and Galloway.
+The Borders are broadly more anti-independence than Scotland’s central belt, but the Tories would have to overturn a 6,000 majority from incumbent SNP MP Richard Arkless to win Dumfries and Galloway.

-However, the area had a high Leave vote in last year’s EU referendum compared to the rest of Scotland, with 46.9% of locals opting to leave the EU, which favours the Conservatives.
-Dumfries and Galloway also voted 65% to stay in the UK in 2014’s Scottish referendum, and both the constituencies which make up the area in the Scottish elections returned Conservative MSPs last year.
+However, the area had a high Leave vote in last year’s EU referendum compared with the rest of Scotland, with 46.9% of locals opting to leave the EU, which favours the Conservatives.
+Dumfries and Galloway also voted 65% to stay in the UK in 2014’s Scottish referendum, and in last year’s Scottish elections both the constituencies that make up the area returned Conservative MSPs.

 Chance of an SNP loss: High

-2. Berwickshire, Roxburgh and Selkirk
+2. Berwickshire, Roxburgh, and Selkirk

-Like Dumfries and Galloway – Berwickshire, Roxburgh, and Selkirk is a borders constituency and prime territory for a Conservative gain from the incumbent SNP MP Calum Kerr.
+Like Dumfries and Galloway, the Border constituency of Berwickshire, Roxburgh, and Selkirk is prime territory for a Conservative gain from the incumbent SNP MP Calum Kerr.
 Only 300 votes separated him and his Conservative opponent in 2015, John Lamont, who will run again despite becoming an MSP in 2016.

-It’s part of the Scottish Borders area which voted 41.5% for leaving the EU last year, and in 2014’s Scottish referendum it voted 66.6% against independence.
+It’s part of the Scottish Borders area, which voted 41.5% for leaving the EU last year, and in 2014’s Scottish referendum it voted 66.6% against independence.
 In the 2016 Scottish election, it was a Conservative hold with Lamont securing over 55% of the vote.

 Chance of an SNP loss: High